14 Best Movies of 1974

 Read More: Best Movies of 1989

-A beautiful, handsomely made adaptation of the Agatha Christie mystery, with an all-star cast, guided superbly by the great Sidney Lumet, a wunderkind with actors.
+A beautiful, handsomely made adaptation of the Agatha Christie mystery, with an all-star cast guided superbly by the great Sidney Lumet, a wunderkind with actors.
 Albert Finney is outstanding as Hercule Poiret, who knows that someone aboard the train has killed someone and it tasked with finding the killer.
 Nothing prepares him for what he discovers.
-Lumet keeps the tension up high and fills the screen with beauty and fine performances, the best being Ingrid Bergman who won an Oscar for supporting actress.
+Lumet keeps the tension up high and fills the screen with beauty and fine performances, the best being Ingrid Bergman, who won an Oscar for supporting actress.

 Read More: Best Movies of 1987

-The first of the great parodies created by Mel Brooks, this hysterically funny film attacks, with great affection the American western and has a blast doing that.
+The first of the great parodies created by Mel Brooks, this hysterically funny film attacks, with great affection, the American West and has a blast doing that.
 A black sheriff arrives to provide law and order and finds no order of any kind.
 Ballsy humor, dark comedy, often brutally funny, the film takes no prisoners, sending up all genres, not just the western though the trail films take the greatest hits.
-Madelaine Kahn is sensational as a sexy diva, and Cleavon Little priceless as the black marshall.
+Madelaine Kahn is sensational as a sexy diva, and Cleavon Little is priceless as the black marshall.
 How he never became a major star I do not know.

 Read More: Best Movies of 1984

-Pauline Kael the great film critic of the New Yorker called this the most extraordinary debut of a director since Orson Welles and Citizen Kane (1941).
-The director was twenty-five year old Steven Spielberg who would in one year become a household name with Jaws (1975).
+Pauline Kael, the great film critic of the New Yorker, called this the most extraordinary debut of a director since Orson Welles and Citizen Kane (1941).
+The director was twenty-five-year-old Steven Spielberg, who would in one year become a household name with Jaws (1975).
 His confidence in directing this was superb, and his road film was brash and bold, with fine performances from Goldie Hawn and William Atherton.
-Spielberg films have always moved, because he understood inherently where to put the camera.
+Spielberg films have always moved because he understood inherently where to put the camera.
 It began with Duel and was followed here.
 Cinema was never the same.

 Read More: Best Movies of 1988